Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Total Outcome Logic

-In \cruleref{Plus}, the side condition $\varphi \vDash \tru$ is equivalent to just a sure-termination guarantee: for $m \in \varphi$, $\nonterm \:\not\in \supp(m)$.
+In \cruleref{Plus}, the side condition $\varphi \vDash \tru$ is equivalent to a sure-termination guarantee: for $m \in \varphi$, $\nonterm \:\not\in \supp(m)$.
 If this holds, the triples proved for both branches are combined with outcome conjunction.
 Sure-termination must be enforced in these cases as the additional effect of nontermination is sequenced differently than for regular weighted states.
-This is a major difference between Outcome Logic and Total Outcome Logic.
+Similar issues arise in instances of OL with exceptions \cite{outcome,zilberstein2024outcome} and probabilistic nondeterminism \cite{zilberstein2025demonic}.